Last Updated on March 4, 2019 by Lamudi

-It is said that spices are added into dishes to raise the appetite of the diner.
-This happens in Albay, since chilies are a staple in most Bicolano dishes.
-Often combined with coconut milk, it is the key component in regional favorites like Laing, which includes meat and gabi (taro) leaves, and Bicol express, which is also known as gulay na lada or ginataang sili.
+It is said that spices are added to dishes to raise the appetite of the diner.
+This happens in Albay since chilies are a staple in most Bicolano dishes.
+Often combined with coconut milk, it is the key component in regional favorites and famous foods in the Philippines like Laing, which includes meat and gabi (taro) leaves, and Bicol express, also known as gulay na lada or ginataang sili.

-Legazpi City is the best place to look for when it comes to Bicolano dishes, as numerous establishments in the Albay capital not only serves different variants of the favorite laing and Bicol express, but some also specialize in rather intriguing concoctions, such as shakes that feature the indigenous chilies and coconut milk combined with pili nuts, mangoes, and other Philippine staples.
+Legazpi City is the best place to look for the best Bicolano dishes.
+Numerous establishments in the Albay capital serve different variants of the favorite laing and Bicol express.
+Some also specialize in intriguing concoctions, such as shakes featuring indigenous chilies and coconut milk combined with pili nuts, mangoes, and other Philippine staples.

 Milkfish and More